pypxe/PyPXE/README.md

 #About
 This repository contains code that intends to provide a working PXE server (via HTTP, TFTP, and/or iPXE) implemented purely in Python.
 Currently, only Python2 is supported.

-**WARNING:** None of these servers are fully compliant.
-They work for PXE.
-Any other uses are purely coincidental.
+**WARNING:** None of these servers are fully compliant with any standards or specifications.
+However, the true specifications and standards were followed when building PyPXE and while they work for PXE any other uses are purely coincidental.
 Use at your own risk.

 ##Usage